 The largest electronic distributor of African news and information worldwide, posting over 1000 stories daily in English and French.
 Offers a diversity of multi-lingual streaming programming and over 900,000 articles dating from 1997.

-Includes current full-text newspapers, magazines, and journals of the ethnic and minority press, providing researchers access to essential, often overlooked perspectives.
-The database now also contains Ethnic NewsWatch: A History, which provides historical coverage of Native American, African American, and Hispanic American periodicals from 1959-1989.
+Newspapers, magazines, and journals published by ethnic and minority presses.
+Ethnic NewsWatch: A History provides historical coverage of Native American, African American, and Hispanic American periodicals from 1959-1989.

-Provides information from the world's top news resources.
-A good source for local and regional news.
+Information from the world's top news resources, including local and regional news.
 Please note that full text for certain publications is subject to market availability.

 Full-color, full-page collection of today's newspapers from around the world, providing instant access to 1000+ newspapers from 82 countries in 39 languages.
 For most papers, only the most current 60 days are available.
 Learn more about this database.